antrea-io/antrea/docs/multicluster/user-guide.md

   Warning ACNPImportFailed     2m11s  resourceimport-controller  ACNP Tier random does not exist in the importing cluster test-cluster-west
 ```

+In future releases, some additional tooling may become available to automate the
+creation of ResourceExports for ACNPs, and provide a user-friendly way to define
+Multi-cluster NetworkPolicies to be enforced in the ClusterSet.

 ## Build Antrea Multi-cluster Image

 If you'd like to build Antrea Multi-cluster Docker image locally, you can follow